 - Make an appointment with your Healthcare Provider or Ventura College Student Health to complete the Health Forms.
 Bring any immunization documentation you may have to your appointment.
-IMPORTANT: The physical examination must be done no earlier than 90 days prior to the start of clinical (no earlier than May 30 for the fall semester and October 15 for the spring semester).
+IMPORTANT: The physical examination & TB tests must be done no earlier than 90 days prior to the start of clinical (no earlier than May 30 for the fall semester and October 15 for the spring semester).

 - Immunization and Health Requirements:

 - Proof of a current physical examination documenting general good health

 - Proof of a negative two-step tuberculosis screening test.
 If skin test is a positive, a negative QuantiFERON blood test or negative chest x- ray and a Systems Review Form are required.
 TB certification cannot expire during the semester of enrollment.
-IMPORTANT: The TV skin test must be done no earlier than 90 days prior to the start of clinical (no earlier than May 30 for the fall semester and October 15 for the spring semester).
+IMPORTANT: The TB skin test must be done no earlier than 90 days prior to the start of clinical (no earlier than May 30 for the fall semester and October 15 for the spring semester).

 - Documentation of immunity to rubeola, rubella, mumps (MMR) and varicella (Chicken Pox)

 - Documentation of a tetanus and pertussis booster (Tdap) given within the last 10 years

 - Documentation of a Hepatitis B vaccine series and a titer demonstrating immunity or Hepatitis B Declination Waiver

 Step 4: Castle Branch Immunization Tracker